geraintpalmer/SAS-R/Lab_Sheets/Week_02-lab_1.md

-# Conditional Statements, flow control and functions
+# Week 1 - Conditional Statements, flow control and functions

 This lab sheet will serve as a basic introduction to programming.
 After this session you will know the basic python syntax to carry out the following: